 What exactly is Fair Isle knitting?

-It might sound fancy, but Fair Isle is just a knitting technique used to create patterns using multiple colors.
+It might sound fancy, but Fair Isle is just a knitting technique used to create patterns using multiple colours.
 It lends its name from one of the Shetland islands in the UK, Fair Isle, where it originated.
 Fair Isle picked up popularity in the 1920s, when the Prince of Wales sported a collection of perfectly patterned jumpers during public appearances.

 Traditional Fair Isle consists of a limited color palette, uses two colors per row and is worked in the round.
-However, nowadays many knitters refer to any kind of knitted color work as Fair Isle, particularly if working in alternating colors.
+However, nowadays many knitters refer to any kind of knitted color work as Fair Isle, particularly if working in alternating colours.

 The simplest way to achieve stunning Fair Isle knits is stranded knitting.
 Stranded knitting involves using two colors of yarn at the same time, carrying the yarn that’s not in use loosely across the back of your work.
 This makes it super quick and easy for you to change colors as you go.

 How to knit the Fair Isle technique

 On a knit row, insert the right needle into next stitch working with the first colour.
 Then, when changing colours pick up the second colour, take it under the first colour and knit the next stitches.

 Change back to first colour and, taking it over the second colour, work the next stitches